 24 Different Types of Bettas Explained

 How much do you know about fish?
-If you’re a nature lover, you obviously know more than the average person.
+You know more than the average person if you’re a nature lover.

 But, have you heard or seen the bettas —the most glamorous, effortlessly eye-catching, and intelligent fish?
 If you know something about betta fish, I’ll tell you more.

 And if you’re clueless, stick around because educating you is my pleasure!
-For starters, there are different types of bettas, both male and female.
+For starters, there are different types of male and female bettas.

 They are broadly classified into wild and domestic bettas.
 Also, these fish exist in various tail shapes and patterns.
 Their magnificent beauty and ease of existence make them aquarists’ favorites.

-Betta fish are famous for their vibrant colors, distinct tails, and unique fins, a perfect decoration for aquariums.
+Betta fish are famous for their vibrant colors, distinct tails, and unique fins, perfect decorations for aquariums.

 These glorious creatures can be widely grouped into wild and domestic regarding their habitation.